Slideshow image

 1 Comment

-Anne Marie LeGrand about 5 years ago
+Anne Marie LeGrand over 5 years ago

 Wish I had been there for the whole talk because what I am reading here is very inspiring.
 We have an Ecumenical Women's Conference in Baddeck, NS every fall (1st weekend in Nov.)
 They are always looking for speakers, you would be an excellent speaker.